All Episodes

 I'm more inclined to that myself.

-Tiger and the Mayans, Jaguars, the great cat is always a solar symbol and seems to represent the manifest power of the sun and the human head would seem to be the ability of the physical to become spiritual, in other words, to unite again with the celestial or divine source.
+And the human head would seem to be the ability of the physical to become spiritual, in other words, to unite again with the celestial or divine source.

-Alright, well there is where I want to interrupt you for a second.
+All right, well, there is where I want to interrupt you for a second.

-As we have evidence of Egyptians remaining today, is there anything to indicate that the Egyptians recorded anything from any previous civilizations as we are now digging into and trying to record what we can find out about the Egyptians?
+As we have evidence of the Egyptians remaining today, is there anything to indicate that the Egyptians recorded anything from any previous civilizations as we are now digging into and trying to record what we can find out about the Egyptians?

-You see, the Egyptians themselves never recorded history.
+Well, depending on how you look at things, you see, the Egyptians themselves never recorded history.

 Mostly, the Egyptians are concerned with what my friend Graham Hancock in Fingerprints of the Gods calls the science of immortality.

-I mean, the Egyptians weren't really interested In fact, the way that we are, the Egyptians were interested, basically, in the meaning of our human existence, which is, from their point of view, the return to the source.
+The Egyptians were interested, basically, in the meaning of our human existence, which is, from their point of view, the return to the source.

 And so what Graham calls the science of immortality is what all of those temples and all of those tombs are dedicated to.

-Okay, well, here's what I was leading to.
+Here's what I was leading to.

-As we record today on computers, today on paper, and the Egyptians recorded on stone or into stone and on tablets, is there the possibility that a previous civilization of some sort did not record, as we understand recording, But was more of a metaphysical kind of civilization that may have communicated directly without words as we know them?
+As we record today on computers, today on paper, and the Egyptians recorded on stone or into stone and on tablets, is there the possibility that a previous civilization of some sort did not record as we understand recording, but was more of a metaphysical kind of civilization that may have communicated directly without words as we know them?

 I mean, it doesn't really matter.

-Who cares about history?
+You know, who cares about history?

-What matters is what you do with your own life this moment on a day-to-day basis.
+What matters is what you do with your own life, this moment, on a day-to-day basis.

 They wrote it in myth and in symbol and in astronomy, basically.

-periods of time, and there's still more work coming out.
+And there's still more work coming out.

 I mean, it's all breaking now.

-It's funny, we were talking earlier how things are suddenly happening in such a barrage that
+We were talking earlier how things are suddenly happening in such a barrage that you can't keep up with them.

-and you always wondered what was found and what wasn't.
+Whereas 20 years ago, it'd be a bit here and a bit there, and you always wondered what was found and what wasn't.

-All of a sudden there's a ton of information coming through.
+All of a sudden, there's a ton of information coming through.

-what looked like funny stories and myths being told, if you read it correctly, you see that
+And now, with the astronomy, it's getting clear that if you read the old texts correctly, what looked like funny stories and myths being told, if you read it correctly, you see that very often there's quite precise scientific information, often astronomical information.

-Why that astronomical information was so important to them, that to me is one of the big $64,000 questions out there.
+But to what end, why that astronomical information was so important to them, that to me is one of the big $64,000 questions out there.

 Why should this very slow shift around the zodiac have been of such paramount importance to the ancients?